makoto/blockparty/doc/SelfAuditV084.md

 - Chapter 3: Static analysis
 - Chapter 4: Manual analysis

+## Disclaimer

+This self-audit is very subjective so please do not fully rely on the result of this report to assess the safety of the contract.
+The intention of this report is to give enough context to other smart contract developers so that they can look into the source code on their own critical eyes.
+If you find any critical vulnerabilities, please raise [a new issue](https://github.com/makoto/blockparty/issues/new) tagging `security` and `bug`.

 ## Chapter 1: About this contract

 BlockParty is an event management smart contract.
 You pay a small deposit when you register.
 You lose your deposit if you do not turn up.
 You will get your deposit back + we split the deposit of whom did not turn up.